Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Pincher's Pro Tip

-Realtors and sellers: Ask your ORHP account executive about the 13-month CRES Preferred Plan, which includes up to $50,000 in Seller's E&O coverage post-sale — a significant risk management perk that goes beyond what a typical home warranty provides.
+Realtors and sellers: Ask your ORHP account executive about the 13-month CRES Preferred Plan, which includes up to $50,000 in Seller's E&O coverage post-sale through CRES Insurance for up to 180 days after closing.
+It's a significant risk management perk that goes beyond what a typical home warranty provides (requires CRES E&O membership).

 Old Republic is also worth considering alongside 2-10 Home Buyers Warranty if you're looking at builder warranties or new construction coverage.
-And if your home is older with aging systems, our guide on home warranties for old homes can help you identify the right level of protection.
+If your home is older with aging systems, our guide on home warranties for old homes can help you identify the right level of protection.
+Landlords should also review our home warranty for rental property guide, since ORHP is one of the top-rated providers for multi-unit coverage.

 Frequently Asked Questions